 There are many ways to get around in Copenhagen, but not really.
 Personally I love to walk and take in all the details you never notice when you rush by, but biking is my absolute preferred way to transport myself from A to B. On a rainy or snowy day, when you are going to the airport or if you are visiting a friend that lives far away, it is also nice to have the option of taking the bus, train or metro.

 Before getting on a bike you probably need to find one first.
-There are a lot of used bikes for sale on DBA (Den blå avis), Facebook market and maybe in your network, but be aware that a lot of them are stolen and reportet to the police.
-If you are buying a used bike, and don’t get a receipt for it, remember to check the frame number if it is reported stolen, you can do that here or else there are many other sites that provides this service.
+There are a lot of used bikes for sale on DBA (Den Blå Avis), Facebook market, and maybe in your network, but be aware that a lot of them are stolen and reported to the police.
+If you are buying a used bike, and don’t get a receipt for it, remember to check the frame number if it is reported stolen, you can do that here or else there are many other sites that provide this service.

 Here are some good bike rules to keep in mind:

-- Keep to the right in the bike lane, and cykle one by one.
+- Keep to the right in the bike lane, and cycle one by one.